Printable Cooking Time Savers

 This is great, but what happens when you have to refill your spice blend jar?
 I usually end up visiting the recipe page or looking it up on one of my Pinterest boards.
 The worst is when I am just too lazy to do that.
 That’s when the spice blend just doesn’t get made.

-We created two printables to solve this problem.
-One has most of our spice blend recipes already filled in.
-They also have a few blank cards included.
-The other printable just has the cards that can be filled in with your own recipes.
+We created printables to solve this problem.
+One page has most of my spice blend recipes already filled in.
+There are a few blank cards included.

 Once printed, simply cut them out, stack them and staple them together.
 Keep them in your spice cabinet and they will always be handy when you need to refill your jars.